Manevolent/jp2p/README.md

 ### Peer discovery

 JP2P exposes a peer discovery API that makes finding peers inside a network a standard feature of the API.
-The JAR comes bundled with ttorrent, a BitTorrent which extends a capability to find peers by using pre-generated torrents for the sole purpose of bootstrapping with other peers in the announcement list.
+The JAR comes bundled with ttorrent, a BitTorrent API which extends a capability to find peers by using pre-generated torrents for the sole purpose of bootstrapping with other peers in the announcement list.

 ```java
 BitTorrentDiscovery discovery = new BitTorrentDiscovery(